UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/_sources/lesson04.rst.txt

 The ONLY exception is if you work in an organization that has a different style guide.
 It can make sense for your python code to match other code in an organization.
 But otherwise, use a style consistent with the rest of the Python world.

-And don't use "Hungarian Notation" -- it is really non-pythonic, and sometimes actually wrong -- and a string called ``intSomething`` just adds confusion!

 The best way to do this is with a linter in your editor -- like the Anaconda package in Sublime.
 If you are getting annoyed by all the "noise" that the linter creates -- keep your code in PEP8 style, it won't be there!

+And don't use "Hungarian Notation" -- it is really non-pythonic, and sometimes actually wrong -- and a string called ``intSomething`` just adds confusion!

+Also: use meaningful names, not "item" or "tup" or ....

 Built in names